How To Easily Implement Computational Thinking Into Your Classroom

 - Sit down on mat, etc.

-The following day, the teacher might ask the new student to go through the process themselves.
-If they make a ‘mistake’ (where the order is incorrect, or a step missed out) then the teacher could prompt them with questions as to why they think that order needs to be ‘debugged’.
+The following day, you ask the new student to go through the process themselves.
+If they make a ‘mistake’ (where the order is incorrect, or a step missed out) you prompt them with questions as to why they think that order needs to be ‘debugged’.
 Once the student corrects this, they understand the correct ‘algorithm’ or set of instructions for entering the classroom and getting organised.

 Seems easy right?